catwhisperingninja/misc_bash_scripts/README.md

 # Stuff I always install

-For advanced Kali VM setup
+For better Kali VM setup

 ### zsh shell is now installed on Kali by default.